danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec/coretelemetry.md

 ## 1. Executive Summary

-The CoreTelemetry service is a critical component of the CoreRL platform, responsible for collecting, storing, and forwarding all telemetry data, including logs and metrics from all microservices.
+The CoreTelemetry service is a critical component of the RLTune platform, responsible for collecting, storing, and forwarding all telemetry data, including logs and metrics from all microservices.
 It is designed to operate reliably in environments with intermittent or no internet connectivity, ensuring that valuable diagnostic and performance data is never lost.
 In connected environments, it forwards data to a centralized cloud backend for platform-wide observability and analytics.

 ### Key Features
 - **Unified Telemetry Pipeline**: A single service for collecting logs and metrics.